iljakuklic/eel-proto/README.md

 some examples are:

     $ make run-rule110
     $ make run-factorial

 Getting help
 ------------

 Try:

     $ ./eel --help

-For source documentation, see the doc subdirectory, or generate it yourself:
+For source documentation, see the doc subdirectory.
+You might need to generate it yourself:

     $ make docs